helixbass/sass-gradient-patterns/README.md

 2. Import the partial in your Sass files: `@import 'gradient_patterns';`

-3. Use any of the pattern mixins (see below for examples)
+3. Use any of the pattern mixins (see [here][sassdocs] for a list of all mixins, see below for some typical usage examples)

 ## Included patterns
 [Here][sassdocs] is a list of
 all of the included mixins (grouped by source gallery) and their keyword parameters.
 All patterns from Lea Verou's and Bennett Feely's galleries are included.

-## Customizing
+## Usage/customizing
 All of the mixins accept keyword parameters
 (listed [here][sassdocs] by mixin) so that you can easily tweak